New Journal Probes Impact of Beat Generation Writers

 College of Wooster Professor Nancy Grace helps to establish Journal of Beat Studies

 WOOSTER, Ohio — Jack Kerouac, Allen Ginsburg, Joyce Johnson, Anne Waldman, and other Beat Generation icons have been largely overlooked and underappreciated in the world of higher education…but that’s about to change.
 A new scholarly journal, conceived and co-edited by The College of Wooster’s Nancy Grace, will critique the literary style of these writers and appropriately recognize their noteworthy contributions to American culture.

 The Journal of Beat Studies is a peer-reviewed journal sponsored by the Beat Studies Association (BSA) and published by Pace University Press.
-“I have felt for some time that we really needed a scholarly journal devoted entirely to Beat literature,” said Grace, professor of English and director of the Center for Diversity and Global Engagement at Wooster.
+“I have felt for some time that we really needed a scholarly journal devoted entirely to Beat literature,” said Grace, professor of English and director of the Center for Diversity and Inclusion at Wooster.
 “It is important to raise the level of scholarship on these writers.”